sergioB79/theForge/site/forge/content/forge/persons/passed/gittes.md

 SUBTITLE: A man paid to look too closely, who finally sees what he cannot bear.

+INFO:
+A private eye whose job is seeing, until the final revelation blinds him.
+He thinks angles, leverage, and cleverness can manage corruption like any other inconvenience.
+Instead he finds a system where knowledge does not liberate, it only implicates.
+His survival marks him not as redeemed, but as a witness sentenced to remember.

 You already know men like this, or you think you do: the ones who think knowing the angle is the same as knowing the truth.
 Approach him not as a hero or a punchline, but as a specimen of a particular modern ruin: the professional observer who discovers that some systems are not meant to be solved, only survived.

 🔥 WHAT MAKES IT FORGE MATERIAL?